Anxiety & Treatment

 When substance use disorder exists along with anxiety disorder or any other type of mental illness, it’s called a co-occurring disorder.
-At Gateway Foundation, we specialize in treating co-occurring disorders because we know substance use disorder seldom occurs in isolation.
+At Gateway, we specialize in treating co-occurring disorders because we know substance use disorder seldom occurs in isolation.

 How to Help a Loved One Get Treatment for Anxiety and Substance Abuse

 Here are some tips for talking to someone about anxiety disorder and substance abuse, so you can help them get effective treatment:

 - Be compassionate and non-judgmental: Focus on the advantages of recovery and the positive effects of abstinence instead of the negative consequences of substance abuse.

 - Be ready for denial: People who engage in drug or alcohol abuse normally deny their condition or respond with hostility.
 Get more people involved or call a specialist who can handle the situation if the person becomes violent.